cryptogogue/vol-node-cpp/docs/mining-node-setup-guide/mining-node-setup-guide.md

 ```
 ./ops/compose-volition-nginx-certbot/up.sh
 ```

+Note that if you've configured your domain name's DNS *after* this step, you may need to restart nginx.

 Navigate to the domain you configured and you should see the SSL lock appear in the address bar to indicate a secure site.